JackSoby/walden/README.md

 I have created a demo app for allocating items into LPD categories.

 As you can see below, I have put sorted the items into three tabbed tables.
-One for Loss, one for process, one for donation.
+One for Loss, one for Process, one for Donation.
 Each Item can be edited or deleted.

 <img src="assets/Screenshot 2023-12-11 at 11.44.04 AM.png" title="hover text">